 Wool wash and similar detergents are designed to protect the wool fibre.
 We want the opposite in felting: we want to open the fibres and make them vulnerable to felting.
 You need to use standard washing powder, otherwise the felting will not work.

 Your washing machine settings are important for felting

 Both the temperature setting of your machine and the temperature shock between washing (hot) and rinsing (cold) impact on the felting process.
 Front loaders with a clear temperature setting work best.
-Our yarns are designed to felt at 60 degrees.
+Our yarns are designed to felt at 40 or 60 degrees (check yarn label for ideal temperature!).
 There are other yarns on the market that will felt at a different temperature setting.

 If your machine is a top loader or does not have clear temperature settings or only "hot" and "cold", your wash cycle may not reach the required temperature and felting may not be as successful.
 Similarly, if your machine only runs for a short period of time (a full cycle on my front loader washing machine takes 90 minutes), then this may be too short for the felting process to be completed.

 You can felt in any machine but you may need to experiment to find out what works best.